Majok-Bol/expense-tracker-api/README.md

 ### Request

+Only the fields that need to change have to be supplied.

 ```json
 {
     "category": "Shopping",
     "amount": 2500
 }
 ```

-Only the fields provided in the request are updated.

 ### Response